TL;DR

 Here's a quick checklist:

-- Keep all dimension scores visible and on record
+- Keep all scores recorded.

-- Review near-cutoff decisions every month
+- Review all scoring decisions every month.

 Key Takeaways